abhigaur1990/devops-cloud-interview-guide/04-networking/05-curl-works-with-ip-not-domain.md

 ## Question
-When using `curl`, the request works with an IP address but fails when using the domain name.
+When using `curl`, the request works with an IP address but fails when using the domain name on server it fails why?

 **Task:**
 Explain why this might happen and how you would troubleshoot it.

 ### 📝 Short Explanation
-This scenario points to a **DNS resolution problem** — your system can reach the server IP directly, but it cannot translate the domain name into an IP.
+This scenario points to a **It is likely related to DNS resolution problem** — your system can reach the server IP directly, but it cannot translate the domain name into an IP.

 ## ✅ Answer